netxms/netxms-doc/admin/appendix.rst

    * - EnableProxy
      - Enable (yes) or disable (no) agent proxy functionality.
      - no
+   * - EnableModbusProxy
+     - Enable (yes) or disable (no) Modbus-TCP proxy functionality.
+     - no
    * - EnablePushConnector
      - Enables named pipe / unix socket used by the agent to receive data sent by nxapush command line tool.